VincentNLOBJ/PyPVR/README.md

 ## Credits

- - Tcaw for K-means idea leading to quality VQ encoding
+ - Rob2d for K-means idea leading to quality VQ encoding
  - Egregiousguy for YUV420 decoding
  - Kion for SmallVQ mipmaps data
  - tvspelsfreak for SR conversion to normal map